Translations

 Saturday, May 27, 2023

-Norris Dam State Park (5-25-2023, hike #23): Visiting the Cemetery (published 5-27-2023; article #415)
+Norris Dam State Park Hike #23, 5-25-2023: Visiting the Cemetery (published 5-27-2023; article #415)

 Introduction

-Visit to the Cemetery, on 1/17/2015
+Visit to the Cemetery on 1/17/2015

-The Hike to the Cemetery, on 5/25/2023
+The Hike to the Cemetery on 5/25/2023

-The article and embedded podcast, of 4/21/2023, shared the Norris hike on 4/19/2023.
+The 4/21/2023 article and embedded podcast share my hike at Norris on 4/19/2023.
 That was a “civilized hike.”

 I remembered the trails that lead to the cemetery.
-Norris Dam State Park has a “Park Map” that shows trail locations.
+Norris Dam State Park has a Park Map that shows trails.
 There are two ways to get to the cemetery.
-The quicker way is to turn, at the Rice Grist Mill, onto Lower Clear Creek Road (a winding dirt road).
-Turn down the hill, at the water plant, and drive across the wooden bridge that crosses the creek.
+The quicker route is to turn at the Rice Grist Mill onto Lower Clear Creek Road (a winding dirt road).
+Turn down the hill at the water plant and drive across the wooden bridge, which crosses the creek.
 There is a small parking area.
 Find the Red Hill Trail that leads up and northeast.
 After a while, you'll reach the cemetery.

 The Red Hill Trail winds mostly down the ridge.
 After a few minutes, the old cemetery is visible.
-I took the photograph, below, at 2:34 PM, after I'd recorded the video (farther below).
+I took the photograph below at 2:34 PM, after I'd recorded the video farther below.

-I was standing at about the same location as I had been, when I took the photograph, on 1/17/2015.
+I was standing at about the same location as I had been, when I took the photograph on 1/17/2015.
 The image also looks northwest.

 Visit & Podcast at the Cemetery